 To help email senders deliver legitimate emails to the recipients and block phishing and fraud messages, a new email authentication standard was adopted by email senders and receivers.

-DMARC – Domain-based Message Authentication, Reporting & Conformance – is a mechanism to determine whether an email message is coming from the particular sender or not.
+DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
+It is a mechanism to determine whether an email message is coming from a particular sender or not.
 It is designed to protect the company’s email domain from being used for email spoofing, sending phishing scams and other malware.

 DMARC is built on the widely deployed SPF and DKIM protocols and adds domain alignment checking and reporting capabilities.
 DMARC reports are generated by the organizations that process incoming emails and give domain owners visibility on how their domains are used on the Internet.